runtpacket/Struggle-Bus-Labs/README.md

 [Chaotic Labs Tap v1](https://github.com/Chaoticlab/CNC-Tap-for-Voron)

-1/29/2024 - During gantry rail upgrade I hulked a screw on the belt holder. sometimes I dont know my own strength.
-Special not CL v2 is incompatable with the Mellow Fly Canbus board.
+1/29/2024 - During gantry rail upgrade I hulked a screw on the belt holder. sometimes I don’t know my own strength.
+Special not CL v2 is incompatible with the Mellow Fly Canbus board.
 Need to go through parts I may have a printed tap and all the bits and pieces needed to get back to printing.

 # CanBUS